 Any hazard over one of those factors directly impacts the lead time, and so the risk of shortage or overstock.

-Let’s take the following example: you produce in China and you deliver in France, with an average lead time of 40 days.
-You have different supply hazards: missing components, higher production lead time than expected, third-party transportation problems, customs clearance delays, or even IT issues.
-Then, your lead time highly varies, with some deliveries arriving early and others arriving much later than your average lead time.
+Let’s take the following supply chain example: you produce in China and you deliver in France, with an average lead times of 40 days.
+You have different supply hazards: missing raw materials, higher production lead times than expected, natural disaster, third-party transportation problems, customs clearance delays, customer demand, or even IT issues.
+Then, your lead times highly varies, with some deliveries arriving early and others arriving much later than your average lead times.

-The distribution of your products’ lead time looks like this:
+The distribution of your products’ lead times looks like this:

 Because most of the time you cannot predict when those issues happen, you need safety stock to cover supply uncertainties.

 The basic Safety Stocks scenario follows a Continuous Review Policy: quantities to order are fixed.

 We can then combine EOQ with Safety Stock to ensure optimized ordering quantities and protection against uncertainty.

 Safety Stock Reorder point definition

 The reorder point is the stock level at which we need to replenish inventory.
 We make an order when we reach the Reorder Point, and we receive the item when we reach the safety stock level.